OXID-eSales/developer_documentation/development/modules_components_themes/module/database_migration/index.rst

 .. note::

+    Where you register the provider decides when it is available:

-    Module services are only loaded after the module is activated.
-The migration path provider will therefore only be picked up by ``oe:database:migrate`` once the module has been activated via ``oe:module:activate``.
+    - In ``services.yaml`` it is only picked up by ``oe:database:migrate`` once the module has been activated via ``oe:module:activate``.
+    - In :ref:`bootstrap-services.yaml <module_bootstrap_services>` it is available for every
+      installed module, so the migrations can be run before the module is activated.

 Usage
 -----